capi-workgroup/api-evolution/guidelines.rst

-The ``Py_`` prefix is reserved for global service routines like ``Py_FatalError``; specific groups of APIs use a longer prefix, e.g. ``PyUnicode_`` for string functions.
+The ``Py_`` prefix is reserved for global service routines like ``Py_FatalError``; specific groups of APIs use a longer prefix, for example ``PyUnicode_`` for string functions.
 Use an existing prefix when applicable.
-If you want to add a new prefix, contact the C API working group.
+If you want to add a new prefix, contact the C API Working Group.

 The ``Py_`` prefix is in mixed case, even in macro names.
 For example: ``PyUnicode_AS_STRING``.
-(Several existing macros use the upper-case ``PY``; if you need this prefix for consistency, please get approval from the C API working group.)
+(Several existing macros use the upper-case ``PY``; if you need this prefix for consistency, please get approval from the C API Working Group.)

 Unstable API is prefixed with ``PyUnstable_`` instead of ``Py``, for example ``PyUnstable_Long_IsCompact`` or (hypothetically)